-Section 10.7 is repealed and replaced by:
+Section 10.7 is repealed and replaced by the following:

 Section 10.7.
 Labor Relations.
-In light of the fact that the Tribe entered into a collective bargaining agreement with a labor organization before the enactment of its Tribal Labor Relations Ordinance ("TLRO"), which governs the organizational and representational rights of the employees at the Tribal Casino and Related Facility, and in light of the fact that the Tribe has renewed said collective bargaining agreement, the parties agree that no change in the TRLO is necessary to address employee rights.
+In light of the fact that the Tribe recognized a labor union as the exclusive collective bargaining representative for its Eligible Employees and entered into a collective bargaining agreement with said labor union pursuant to its Tribal Labor Relations Ordinance ("TLRO") prior to execution of the Amended Compact, which governs the organizational and representational rights of the employees at the Tribal Casino and Related Facility, the parties agree that no change in the TLRO is necessary to address employee rights.